akauppi/mp/web+cf/README.md

 There are two ways to tie your VM terminal to the Cloudflare account:

-#### Using `wrangler login`
+#### A. Using `wrangler login`

-This is the normally easy way, but doing it from within a VM requires a bit of assistance.
-It also grants a huge number of access rights to your VM (in order to be easy to use, I guess).
+This is normally the easy way, but doing it from within a VM requires a bit of assistance.
+It also grants a huge number of access rights to your VM - it's kind of a "whole sale" option.
+In addition, it does not cover services in Cloudflare beta.

-You may try both this and API tokens - and decide what suits you best.
+The author prefers to use API tokens..
+You may try both and decide for yourself.

-<details><summary>Detailed steps...</summary>
+<details><summary>Reveal detailed steps...</summary>

-While you do the login dance, the port `8976` of the VM should be visible in your *host* as `localhost:8976`.
-To accomplish this, we have a help script:
+To do the login dance, the port `8976` of the VM must be visible in your *host* as `localhost:8976` (so that a browser will reach it, after authentication).

 ```
 $ web+cf/login-fwd.sh
 ...
 ```

-The script sets up a port forward and instructs you to run the command `wrangler login browser=false` in the VM shell.
+The script sets up a port forward and instructs you to run the command `wrangler login browser=false` in the VM shell, while that port forward is active.

-Open the provided URL and Cloudflare presents you with this:
+Open the provided URL (Mac hint: `Option`+ double click!) and Cloudflare lists the permissions you are about to give the VM:

 >![](.images/login-props.png)

-If you ever need to re-authenticate, simply run again the script to have the ports forwarded.
+Once the VM states that login has succeeded, let the host script run to completion.
+It will remove the port forwarding.
 </details>

-It's a pretty "whole sale" experience that you grant lots of access at once.
-You may not need all of them.

-#### Login with custom API tokens
+#### B. Login with custom API tokens

 Using API tokens allows you *minute* control to what the CLI can - and can not - do.
 This author prefers this in the long run, since it's always good to run with the minimum set of access rights - especially if you deal with production systems.